5th in the UK

 The lecturing team consists of highly qualified academics who have a range of expertise and experience.
 Many members have staff have worked in the tourism and hospitality industry and this enables them to bring industry-relevant knowledge to their lectures.

 Throughout your course you will be assessed using a range of methods, including written assignments, which could be an essay, blogs and digital media, business report, and a portfolio, as well as presentations and project work.
 In some modules you will be assessed through exams.
 You will experience both individual assessment and group work.
-In Year 3, you will produce a dissertation on an international tourism topic of your choice and a supervisor will be appointed to help guide you through the process.
+In Year 3, you will produce a dissertation on an international tourism and/or hospitality topic of your choice and a supervisor will be appointed to help guide you through the process.

 You will receive 'formative' feedback as your progress through your modules and there is at least one formal or 'summative' assessment for each module, which counts toward your module grade.